alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-15-rule-on-tabarruk.md

 ---
+group2: true
+hijri: Muharram 27, 1442 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on Tabarruk from the Messenger ﷺ after his death"
-hijri: Muharram 27, 1442 AH
-lang: en
-locale: en
-note: true
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17056"
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 17056
-category: [fatwas,tawassul,tabarruk]
-summary: "Tabarruk, this is not permissible after his death, as these things ended with his death and can no longer be obtained."
+summary: Tabarruk, this is not permissible after his death, as these things ended with his death and can no longer be obtained.
-group2: true
+title: Ruling on Tabarruk from the Messenger ﷺ after his death
 ---

 ### Question: